information

 3. 3. review requests to use an alternative method.

 2. B. Appeals to the Administrative Appeal Board and Final Decisions.
-Any person aggrieved by a decision of the Bureau related to the application and interpretation of the Electrical Code or this Title or who wants to request consideration of an alternative method may file an appeal with the Administrative Appeal Board.
-Such an appeal must be filed within 180 days of the Bureau decision being appealed; provided, however, the Electrical Code in effect at the time the Bureau decision was made shall be applied to the administrative appeal.
+Any person aggrieved by a decision of the Building Official related to the application and interpretation of the Electrical Code or who wants to request consideration of an alternative method may file an appeal with the Administrative Appeal Board.
+Such an appeal must be filed within 180 days of the decision being appealed; provided, however, the provisions of the Electrical Code in effect at the time the decision was made will be applied to the administrative appeal.
 The Administrative Appeal Board may:

 1. 1. grant an appeal if the Administrative Appeal Board finds that the Electrical Code was not correctly interpreted or applied;